 Some Considerations on Special Needs Homestead Chores

-You’ll need to adapt the chore to the child sometimes, of course, and that can require more work on your part.
-That’s not a reality belonging solely to special needs parenting, of course – that’s life on the homestead with kids.
+You’ll need to adapt the chore to the child sometimes.
+Of course, and that can require more work on your part.
+That’s not a reality belonging solely to special needs parenting!
+That’s life on the homestead with kids.